Lavender

 • May improve focus and reduce mental fatigue during stressful periods

 Research shows lavender’s therapeutic effects stem from its ability to cross the blood-brain barrier quickly.
 This explains why you feel its calming influence so rapidly when smoking or inhaling the herb.
+For those who enjoy herbal smoking blends, lavender adds a smooth, floral note while delivering these relaxing benefits.

 Whether you’re dealing with occasional sleeplessness, daily tension, or minor aches, this time-tested herb offers a natural pathway to better wellness.